zardus/kuboid/README.md

 - `name_pods` - takes the same arguments as `pods_create` and emits the name of the resulting pods.
 - `kubesanitize` - sanitizes any string into a form acceptable for a kubernetes entity name (such as a pod)
 - `monitor_experiment` - monitors an experiment, saving logs as pods complete.
 BROKEN.
-- `set_docer_secret` - sets the dockerhub credentials with which to pull images
+- `set_docker_secret` - sets the dockerhub credentials with which to pull images
 - `mount_nfs` - mounts the cluster's NFS share on the host filesystem
+- `reaper` - cleans up pods with certain properties, saving their logs
+- `sower` - deploys preempted or unscheduled tasks for your experiment

 Now you're ready for SCIENCE!